What is a Meta Description? SEO Guide for Beginners

 How Meta Descriptions Work

-You add a meta description using a <meta name="description" content="Your description here"> tag in the <head> section of your HTML.
+You add a meta description using a <meta name="description" content="Your description here"> element in the <head> section of your HTML.
+This is the exact syntax Google documents.
 Most CMS platforms and SEO plugins like Yoast, Rank Math, or built-in Astro components let you set this through a simple input field.

-Google rewrites meta descriptions roughly 70% of the time, according to studies by Ahrefs.
-It pulls what it considers a more relevant snippet based on the specific query.
-You cannot prevent this entirely, but writing a clear, comprehensive description that covers the page's main topic reduces the chance of a rewrite.
+Google rewrites meta descriptions a majority of the time.
+An Ahrefs study of 20,000 keywords found the description was rewritten on desktop 62.78% of the time, meaning the text you wrote appeared as-is only about 37% of the time.
+The same study found rewrite rates of 59.65% for fat-head keywords and 65.62% for long-tail keywords.
+Google pulls what it considers a more relevant snippet based on the specific query.
+You cannot prevent this entirely, but writing a clear, comprehensive description that covers the page's main topic and avoids generic or keyword-stuffed text reduces the chance of a rewrite.

 Each page should have its own unique meta description.
 Duplicating the same description across multiple pages dilutes its effectiveness and can create a poor user experience when several of your pages appear for the same query.